-The best treatment is different for everyone, but the good news is that you can help yourself manage the condition with much less energy than you've spent so far.
-You can even overcome it altogether.
+The best treatment is different for everyone, but the good news is that you can help yourself manage the condition with much less energy than you’ve spent so far.
+You can learn to cope with social anxiety – and you can even overcome it altogether.

 Here’s what you need to do: